-Henry, unable to control his temper any longer roared at Michael, “How dare you keep their where-abouts from me.
+Henry, unable to control his temper any longer roared at Michael, “How dare you keep their whereabouts from us.
 You knew they were here, and never told your mother or me!
 Why would you do that?
 You knew half the country was looking for them and you never said a word.
-Don’t you think you owe me an explanation, son!”
+Don’t you think you owe your mother and me an explanation son!”

-Michael glancing down at Mary saw that she had turned deathly pale and was trembling so badly she would have fallen, if he hadn’t been holding her.
+Michael glanced down at Mary and saw that she had become deathly pale.
+She was also trembling so badly that she would have fallen, if he hadn’t been holding her.

 “No Dad, I don’t!
 This young lady happens to be under my care.
 Her life and her children’s lives depend on their whereabouts being kept secret.
 I didn’t report them, because of the privileged information act, dad, and I’m not required, by law to inform you of their whereabouts if doing so could in anyway endanger my patients.”
 He said shrugging his shoulders as he gave Mary a gentle reassuring hug.

 “Why, you little whippersnapper,” thundered Henry.
 “How dare you!”

 “Now Henry, just calm down!” said Angelia.
 “That is unless you’re trying to scare this poor girl to death!”